Improved estimations of stochastic chemical kinetics by finite state expansion: Methodology

-The auxiliary set of species is defined by the user through a vector of parameters that stipulate an upper bound to the population count to be tracked discretely for each species.
+With FSE, the original set of species $\SpecSet$ of a reaction network is meant to represent the continuous dynamics.
+This is expanded with a set of auxiliary species, each tracking a specific discrete state.
+The auxiliary species are defined by the user through an upper bound to the population count to be tracked discretely for each species.
 Thus, in effect FSE yields a lattice of expansions depending on the choice of the upper bounds.
-Let us denote by $\DecompMax \in \mathbb{N}^\SpecSet$ the upper bound, where each component $\DecompMax_S$ gives the maximum abundance of the species $S$ that is to be tracked in the expansion.
-For each discrete state $o \leq \DecompMax$, we denote by $\llbracket o \rrbracket$ the corresponding auxiliary species that is considered in the expansion.
-Thus we may define $\SpecSet_{\DecompMax}$ to be the set of species in the expanded network as